drupalcommerce/commerce-docs/v2/building-blocks/address.rst

 ------------

 This is a dependency of Drupal Commerce.
 Once you have successfully installed Drupal Commerce, you will have the address module and its dependent PHP libraries.
-See `Installation Instructions for Commerce 2.x`_.
+See :doc:`Installation Instructions for Commerce 2.x <../getting-started/install>`.

 Zones
 -----